copier-org/copier/README.md

 Copier is composed of these main concepts:

 1. **Templates**.
 They lay out how to generate the subproject.
-1. **Questionaries**.
+1. **Questionnaires**.
 They are configured in the template.
 Answers are used to generate projects.
 1. **Projects**.
 This is where your real program lives.
 But it is usually generated and/or updated from a template.